openassistant/oa-core/README.rst

 Join Our Team
 =============
-Feel free to fork and enhance this code.
+Feel free to fork and enhance this code!

 Email us at:
  `info@openassistant.org <mailto:info@openassistant.org>`__